 About Me

-My name is Justin Robinson, and I am a visiting lecturer of physics and astronomy at Georgia State University.
+My name is Justin Robinson, and I am a lecturer of physics and astronomy at Georgia State University.
 My research interests include extragalactic distance measurements, supermassive black hole mass measurements, and relationships between active galaxies and supermassive black holes.

 AGN Host Galaxies